MM520J/reactcircleci/projects/project2b/GRADESCOPE_SUBMIT.md

 ## Link Github to Gradescope

 Log into your gradescope account and go to your account settings.
 Scroll down to the `Linked Accounts` section.
-If you do not already have your Github account linked here, click the `Link a GitHub account` button a
+If you do not already have your Github account linked here, click the `Link a GitHub account` button and log into your Github account.

+##